jessbealey88/CV/README.md

 - Responsible for staff training on any new or updated customer service processes.
 - Instigated upsell campaign triggering customers to update products utilising email marketing with telephone scripted follow ups.
 - Automated renewal communications with customers with Google App scripts to replace mail merge process.
+-Dashboard creation for new sales, cancellation rates/reason codes, and renewal rates in Data Studio for management insights